 “Diabetic furry patients should be fed the same food or same type of food consistently,” Dr. Bullen says.
 “Switching from one food to another can result in altered responses to insulin.”

-If there is a diabetic dog food that works well for your pooch, stick to giving him this same formula every day.
+If there is a diabetic dog food that works well for your pooch, stick to giving them this same formula every day.

-“Less than 10 percent of the daily allocation of nutrients should come from dog treats, as this can unbalance your dog’s diet and blood sugar levels,” Dr. Bullen says.
+“Less than 10% of the daily allocation of nutrients should come from dog treats, as this can unbalance your dog’s diet and blood sugar levels,” Dr. Bullen says.

 Some veterinarians recommend keeping diabetic dogs away from “foods marketed for pets with sensitive stomachs, as they are highly digestible and designed for quick absorption of nutrients, which could lead to higher blood glucose levels,” Dr. Bullen explains.